kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 Even if the project continues to improve immutable rollouts, most probably there are and there will always be some remaining use cases where it is complex for users to perform immutable rollouts, or where users perceive immutable rollouts to be too disruptive to how they are used to manage machines in their organization:
 * More efficient updates (multiple instances) that don't require re-bootstrap.
 Re-bootstrapping a bare metal machine takes ~10-15 mins on average.
 Speed matters when you have 100s - 1000s of nodes to upgrade.
 For a common telco RAN use case, users can have 30000-ish nodes.
 Depending on the parallelism, that could take days / weeks to upgrade because of the re-bootstrap time.
-* Single node cluster without extra hardware available.
-* `TODO: looking for more real life usecases here`
+* Credentials rotation, e.g. rotating authorized keys for SSH.

-With this proposal, Cluster API provides a new extensibility point for users willing to implement their own specific solution for these problems, allowing them to implement a custom rollout strategy to be triggered via a new external update extension point implemented using the existing runtime extension framework.
+With this proposal, Cluster API provides a new extensibility point for users willing to implement their own specific solution for these problems by implementing an Update extension.

-With the implementation of custom rollout strategy, users can take ownership of the rollout process and embrace in-place rollout strategies, intentionally trading off some of the benefits that you get from immutable infrastructure.
+With the implementation of an Update extension, users can take ownership of the rollout process and embrace in-place rollout strategies, intentionally trading off some of the benefits that you get from immutable infrastructure.

 ### Divide and conquer

-As this proposal is an output of the In-place updates Feature Group, ensuring that the external update extension allows the implementation of in-place rollout strategies is considered a non-negotiable goal of this effort.

-Please note that the practical consequence of focusing on in-place rollout strategies, is that the possibility to implement different types of custom rollout strategies, even if technically possible, won’t be validated in this first iteration (future goal).

-Another important point to surface, before digging into implementation details of the proposal, is the fact that this proposal is not tackling the problem of improving CAPI to embrace all the possibilities that external update extensions are introducing.
-E.g. If an external update extension introduces support for in-place updates, using “BootstrapConfig” (emphasis on bootstrap) as the place where most of the machine configurations are defined seems not ideal.
+Considering the complexity of this topic, a phased approach is required to design and implement the solution for in-place upgrades.

-However, at the same time we would like to make it possible for Cluster API users to start exploring this field, gain experience, and report back so we can have concrete use cases and real-world feedback to evolve our API.
+The main goal of the first iteration of this proposal is to make it possible for Cluster API users to start experimenting usage of in-place upgrades, so we can gather feedback and evolve to the next stage.

+This iteration will focus on implementing the machinery required to interact with update extensions, while users facing changes in the API types are deferred to follow up iterations.

 ### Tenets